 We are extremely sorry for your loss and appreciate this is an incredibly difficult time for you.

 This information is designed to give details about the next steps, answer some of your questions and signpost you to the extra help and support that is available.

-We want to support you whilst ensuring practical arrangements are put in place to see your loved one is treated with dignity and respect.
 We will also explain to you the legal aspects that need to take place.

 Registering a death

 To obtain a death certificate, the death of your loved one needs to be registered.